 A unifying framework for sustainability measurement has been developed for the U.S. economy and applied to the U.S. construction sector and its constituent building types.
 Through this "top-down" approach, a series of baseline sustainability measurements has been made for prototypical buildings, yielding a common yardstick for measuring sustainability with roots in well-established national environmental and economic statistics.
 Using detailed "bottom-up" data, the baseline measurements for prototypical buildings have been adjusted to reflect a range of improvements in building energy efficiency, enabling assessment of their energy, environmental, and economic benefits and costs.

 Databases.
-Baseline databases enabling sustainability performance assessment for a range of new building types, energy technologies, and systems will be compiled.
-These sustainability databases will include energy, environmental, and economic performance measurements.
-In FY14, the energy simulation model for the NIST Net Zero Energy Residential Test Facility (NZERTF), and its associated cost and LCA data will be used to create a sustainability database for advanced low-rise residential energy technologies and building construction processes to include buliding requirements across code editions currently adopted at the state level as well as low-energy and net-zero energy designs.
+Baseline databases enabling sustainability performance assessment for a range of building types, energy technologies, and systems have been compiled.
+These sustainability databases include energy, environmental, and economic performance measurements.
+In FY16, energy simulation models for 2015 IECC compliant residential buildings, and associated cost and LCA data will be used to update the sustainability database for new residential energy technologies and building construction processes to include buliding requirements across code editions currently adopted at the state level as well as low-energy and net-zero energy designs.
 Also in FY16, the sustainability performance of all flooring products in the BEES software will be updated with new data and modeling approaches.

-This research plan addresses needs gathered from an industry stakeholder group and refined through ongoing team feedback.
+This research plan addresses needs gathered from an industry stakeholder group and refined through ongoing user feedback.
 The economic importance of this research plan and those of other NIST construction-related programs will be documented through annual updates to construction industry supply chain statistics for the Engineering Laboratory (EL) Director and the Manager of the Net-Zero Energy, High-Performance Buildings Program.
 These statistics incorporate both investments in energy-related systems and components and metrics for measuring energy-related expenditures at the industry and sector levels.